AnimMouse/animmouse-website/content/post/fix-bufferbloat-on-mikrotik-without-disabling-fasttrack/index.md

 ![Bufferbloat!](The-Simpsons-S05E13-711493-Bufferbloat.jpg)

 FastTrack is a feature in MikroTik RouterOS that packets that are marked "fast-tracked" will bypass some of a processing in the router (firewall, connection tracking, etc.)[^3], this will reduce processing overhead and allow to have higher speeds achievable on the router.[^4]\
 The problem is that FastTrack bypasses simple queues, which are used for SQM.
 Queue tree that are parented to global also bypasses FastTrack.
-We will instead use queue tree that are parented to interface and apply SQM there.
+We will instead use queue tree that are parented to interface and apply SQM there.\
+Take note that queue tree requires packet marks, so we set packet-mark to no-mark so packets without mark will go to the queue tree.
+Any packets that are marked will bypass the queue tree, requiring you to add the name of the mark in `packet-mark=` option.

 There are 2 algorithms that we can use for SQM in MikroTik, Fair/Flow Queueing Controlled Delay (FQ-CoDel)[^5] and Common Applications Kept Enhanced (CAKE).[^6] You can use either of those, but I recommend using FQ-CoDel, since it is "fair" (got it?).

+RouterOS v7.1 and up supports FQ-CoDel and CAKE.

 ## Enabling Smart Queue Management